8483/notes/topics/startup/startupMotivation.md

 Mimimum Viable Actions is the smallest viable action that feels doable to you in this moment.
 It takes advantage of a psychology quirk where:

 ```
-Motivation is not just he cause of action, but also the effect.
+Motivation is not just the cause of action, but also the effect.
 ```

 This makes it more difficult to stop doing the task than to continue... so you continue.